Sahil-Poonia-zz/gogoanime-downloader/README.md

 If you want to add any new feature or improve the code or improve the project readme or any kind of help in genral would be great.

+if you are new to open source or Golang, consider it a playground.

 open for PRs and everybody is welcome 🤗

 ## License 📃